 No other soil disturbances took place.
 The landowner has not accessed the site for any activities beyond a routine site visit.
-In spite of fencing and warning signs, it appears some residents have driven through the site.
-Since they did not disturb the soil, this is not a violation of the ICs.
-Regardless, additional fencing and signs were posted.
-This topic was discussed at the public meeting conducted in September, 2010.
+In spite of fencing and warning signs, it appears some residents continue to drive through the site to access the river.
+Since they did not disturb the soil, this is not a violation of ICs.